iq-coryp/documentation-testing/pages/api/entity-store.md

 ---
 title: Entities
 permalink: /api/entity-store/
 tags: []
 keywords:
 audience:
-last_updated: 09-11-2015
+last_updated: 13-11-2015
 summary:
 ---

 {% include linkrefs.html %}

+## Overview

 The Entity Store helps manage your Company structure.
 It also manages relationships your Company has with Suppliers, Manufacturers and Carriers.

 ## Endpoints